WHAT IS PSYCHOLOGICAL THERAPY?

 IS MY INFORMATION CONFIDENTIAL?

-I keep your information confidential, in compliance with my ethical and legal obligations.
+I keep your information confidential, in line with my ethical and legal obligations.
 That means that there are only a few situations in which I might share your information with someone else.
-These are: if you or someone else is in danger, if you ask me to share the information, if I am compelled to by law (for example if a child has been harmed or the information is requested by a court of law), or if I am discussing my work with my clinical supervisor (who is also bound by the same ethical and legal obligations).
+These are: if you or someone else is in danger, if you ask me to share the information, if I am compelled to by law (for example if the information is requested by a court of law), or if I am discussing my work with my clinical supervisor (who is also bound by the same ethical and legal obligations).

 WHAT CAN I EXPECT IN A FIRST APPOINTMENT?